Gist GEO

 Then track and optimize with Gist GEO

 To actually track it, Gist GEO turns those spot-checks into a system.
-You build a brand profile, pick the topics you want to own, and it runs your questions repeatedly across ChatGPT, Perplexity, Gemini, and Google AI Overviews, because one pass on a probabilistic system is noise.
+You build a brand profile, pick the topics you want to own, and it runs your questions repeatedly across the AI engines your buyers use, because one pass on a probabilistic system is noise.

-• The Reports feature scores your visibility against the competitors that show up in those answers, across nine metrics (Share of voice, Share of citations, Sentiment, and more, rolled into four Brand Health dimensions), and names the exact domains winning your category.
+• The Reports feature scores your visibility against the competitors that show up in those answers, across nine metrics (Share of Voice, Share of Citations, Sentiment, and more, rolled into four AI visibility metrics), and names the exact domains winning your category.
 The first thing I look at is who's getting cited that shouldn't be, because that's usually where the fastest wins are.

 • The Opportunities surfaced within the tool turn those gaps into a prioritized plan.
 Each item pairs the data pattern behind it (the Insights) with the specific Actions to address it, across content and digital PR, ranked by impact and effort.